-As of December 31, 2017 the TV broadcasting rights amount to EUR 28.4 million and the prepublication rights to EUR 63.0 million.
-The amount of TV broadcasting rights has significantly decreased during the financial year due to the divestment of the Dutch TV business SBS.
+As of December 31, 2018 the TV broadcasting rights amount to EUR 24 million and the prepublication rights to EUR 63 million.

-The cost of TV broadcasting rights is recognized in intangible assets and amortized based on broadcasting runs.
-The prepublication rights of learning materials and solutions are mostly internally generated intangible assets that are amortized over their useful lives.
+The cost of TV broadcasting rights is recognised in intangible assets and amortised based on broadcasting runs.
+The prepublication rights of learning materials and solutions are mostly internally generated intangible assets that are amortised over their useful lives.
 The group reviews the carrying values of these intangible assets to determine that they do not exceed the estimated future economic benefits.